ennnbeee/mve-scripts/Intune/EndpointSecurity/FirewallRuleMigration/README.md

 ## Script Use

-- Download the **FirewallRuleMigration** folder as a zip and unzip to your Windows device.
+- Download the **FirewallRuleMigration.zip** file and unzip on your Windows device.
 - Open PowerShell as Administrator.
 - Navigate to the extracted folder, your PowerShell prompt should be in the **FirewallRuleMigration** folder.
 - Run `Set-ExecutionPolicy Bypass` accepting all prompts.